 Edward Molyneux was a fashion designer in the early part of the 20th century.
 His first love was painting, but his true artistry quickly turned to fashion when he won a design contest sponsored by the heralded veteran fashion designer, Lady Lucille Duff-Gordon.
 Lucille, impressed by the work of such a young and talented man, subsequently gave him a job at her couture house.

-The ravages of war halted dress designs fro Molyneux and Molyneux served as a captain in the first World War.
+The ravages of war halted dress designs for Molyneux and Molyneux served as a captain in the first World War.
 Unfortunately in 1918, he became wounded and lost an eye during the fighting.
 After the war he returned to Paris and in 1919, with the help of friends, opened his own house at 14, rue Royale.
 It may be said that because of his loss of eyesight, he disliked the use of excessive decoration and preferred simplicity and fluid lines over the fussiness of Lucille‘s designs.
 His designs had ‘a thoroughly British upper-class restraint.’

 Captain Molyneux also designed lingerie and hats and commissioned perfumes, such as Numero Cinq, Le Chic and Fete de Molyneux.
 Captain Molyneux was also a great believer in the good luck of number five.
 His rapidly successful business was run from No. 5, Rue Royale and two of his best known perfumes were to be called "Numero Cinq" and "Rue Royale".